spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

     Fetch: 0.01s.
 Build: 3.96s.
 Total: 3.98s.
   [+] /usr/local/opt/spack/linux-ubuntu16.04-x86_64/gcc-5.4.0/armadillo-8.100.1-n2eojtazxbku6g4l5izucwwgnpwz77r4

-The installation went fine and the code we added expanded to the right list of semicolon separated libraries (you are encouraged to open ``armadillo``'s build logs to double check).
+Hopefully the installation went fine and the code we added expanded to the right list of semicolon separated libraries (you are encouraged to open ``armadillo``'s build logs to double check).